Operation Independence: Background

 After the return of Juan Perón to Argentina, marked by the 20 June 1973 Ezeiza massacre which led to the split between left and right-wing Peronists, and then his return to the presidency in 1973, the ERP shifted to a rural strategy designed to secure a large land area as a base for military operations against the Argentine state.
 The ERP leadership chose to send Compañía de Monte Ramón Rosa Jiménez to the province of Tucumán at the edge of the long-impoverished Andean highlands in the northwest corner of Argentina.

 By December 1974, the guerrillas numbered about 100 fighters, with a 400-person support network, although the size of the guerrilla platoons increased from February onwards as the ERP approached its maximum strength of between 300 and 500 men and women.
 Led by Mario Roberto Santucho, they soon established control over a third of the province and organized a base of some 2,500 sympathizers.
 The Montoneros' leadership was keen to learn from their experience, and sent "observers" to spend a few months with the ERP platoons operating in Tucumán.

+Earlier on Tucumán province had experienced a number of violent episodes.
+Montoneros gunmen operating in the province on 9 October 1970 had shot and killed a policeman (Juan Carlos Ceballos).

+The Montoneros would later kill, on 9 de September 1971, another policeman (Juan Carlos Vallejo) in the suburb of Yerba Buena of the city of San Miguel de Tucumán.